Ozzy Osbourne: Dismissal

-In 1978, Osbourne left the band for three months to pursue a solo project he called Blizzard of Ozz, a title which had been suggested by his father.
+Between late 1977 and early 1978, Osbourne left the band for three months to pursue a solo project called Blizzard of Ozz, a title which had been suggested by his father.
 Three members of the band Necromandus, who had supported Sabbath in Birmingham when they were called Earth, backed Osbourne in the studio and briefly became the first incarnation of his solo band.

-At the request of the other members, Osbourne rejoined Sabbath.
-The band spent five months at Sounds Interchange Studios in Toronto, Canada, writing and recording what would become the album Never Say Die!
-"It took quite a long time", Iommi said.
+At the request of the other band members, Osbourne rejoined Sabbath.
+The band spent five months at Sounds Interchange Studios in Toronto, where they wrote and recorded their next album, Never Say Die!
+"It took quite a long time", Iommi said of Never Say Die!
 "We were getting really drugged out, doing a lot of dope.
 We'd go down to the sessions, and have to pack up because we were too stoned; we'd have to stop.
-Nobody could get anything right, we were all over the place, everybody's playing a different thing.
+Nobody could get anything right; we were all over the place, and everybody was playing a different thing.
 We'd go back and sleep it off, and try again the next day."

-Touring in support of Never Say Die! began in May 1978 with openers Van Halen.
-Reviewers called Sabbath's performance "tired and uninspired", in stark contrast to the "youthful" performance of Van Halen, who were touring the world for the first time.
-The band filmed a performance at the Hammersmith Odeon in June 1978, released on video as Never Say Die.
-The final show of the tour – and Osbourne's last appearance with the band until 1985 – was in Albuquerque, New Mexico on 11 December.
+In May 1978, Black Sabbath began the Never Say Die!
+Tour with Van Halen as an opening act.
+Reviewers called Sabbath's performance "tired and uninspired" in stark contrast to the "youthful" performance of Van Halen, who were touring the world for the first time.
+The band recorded their concert at Hammersmith Odeon in June 1978, which was released on video as Never Say Die.
+The final show of the tour and Osbourne's last appearance with Black Sabbath for another seven years, until 1985, was in Albuquerque, New Mexico on 11 December.